When is a click not a click? When it’s click fraud….

 Instead of hijacking ad space, fraudulent advertisers can just hijack the clicks on ads, using a similar process.
 So if a user clicks on an ad on a genuine publishers site they can be funnelled through another (fraudulent) website, which collects the payout on the click, before being led to advertisers site.

 The pop-ups shy cousin.
 These ads appear behind your browser window and register as ad impressions.
+Although this doesn’t always register as click fraud, it is a method used by sneaky publishers to inflate their CPM payout.

 There are so many bots and crawlers on the web that by some estimates around half of internet traffic is non-human.
 What this means is that if you’re running a PPC ad campaign, you’re very likely to receive some fake clicks on your ads.